viperproject/tutorial/tutorial/predicates.md

 //exercise//

 * Implement a `prepend` method that adds an element at the front of the list.
 You can use `Seq(x) ++ s` to concatenate a sequence `s` to a singleton sequence containing `x` (see the [section on sequences](#sequences) for details).
-Note that verifyng your method will most-likely depend on a sequence identity such as `(Seq(x) ++ s)[1..] == s`.
+Note that verifying your method will most-likely depend on a sequence identity such as `(Seq(x) ++ s)[1..] == s`.
 Such identities are not always provided automatically by the current sequence support.
 In case your example doesn't verify, try adding the appropriate equality in an `assert` statement; this should tell the verifier to prove the equality first, and then use it.
-* Write a client method which takes an lseg in its precondition, calls your prepend method to prepend `42` to the front, and then uses `removeFirst` to get this value back.
+* Write a client method which takes an `lseg` in its precondition, calls your prepend method to prepend `42` to the front, and then uses `removeFirst` to get this value back.
 Can you assert afterwards that the returned value is `42`?
 What if you extend the specification of `removeFirst`?

 ///